Stroudwater Navigation: Decline

 The first threat from a railway came in 1825, when there was a proposal for a line from Framilode Passage to Brimscombe Port.
 The canal tolls were reduced as a bargaining tool, but the promoters went ahead with their bill.
 The Stroudwater Company opposed it and it was defeated in Parliament.
 The Great Western Railway opened a line from Swindon to Gloucester in 1845, which passed through Stroud, but the effects on the canal were rather less than the effects on the Thames and Severn.
-However, in 1863 the Stonehouse and Nailsworth Railway Act was passed, allowing the construction of a railway from Stonehouse to Dudbridge and Nailsworth that directly competed with the canal.
+However, the Stonehouse and Nailsworth Railway Act 1863 (26 & 27 Vict. c. cxxxii) was passed, allowing the construction of a railway from Stonehouse to Dudbridge and Nailsworth that directly competed with the canal.
 Dividends fell below 5 per cent after 1880, although they did not cease entirely until 1922.
 Around the same time the connection to the Severn at Framilode became blocked, leaving the connection to the Gloucester and Sharpness Canal as the only link between the canal and the River Severn.
-The last toll was paid in 1941, and most of the canal was formally abandoned by an Act of Parliament granted in 1954.
+The last toll was paid in 1941, and most of the canal was formally abandoned under the terms of the Stroudwater Navigation Act 1954 (2 & 3 Eliz.
+2. c. l).
 Although this removed the need to maintain the waterway for navigation, the Company of Proprietors was not disbanded, and retained most of its other powers.
 It consists of those who now own the original shares, although over half of the shares were transferred to a Trust in the 1950s, which prevents hostile takeovers and ensures that the company will always be run for the benefit of the communities through which the canal passes.
 After the closure of the canal, the canal company continued to generate income for many years through the sale of water and some monies produced by property holdings.

 In the early 1970s, the weirs at Whitminster were modified, so that much of the water flowing down the River Frome could be diverted into the remains of the navigation, below Whitminster Lock, and from there into the Gloucester and Sharpness Canal.
 This water is abstracted from the canal near Sharpness, and treated by Bristol Water's Purton Treatment Works.
 Work on the Purton site began on 24 August 1970, and the works commenced operation in April 1973, providing a new water supply for Bristol.